 France, and particularly the Vendee, remains the ideal destination for families with children due to its accessibility by car and being far enough south for good weather.
-Along with most of western France, the Vendee has not been hard hit by Covid-19, making it a relatively safe overseas destination, particularly if you choose individual accommodation at a holiday rental villa.

 The issues on freedom of holiday travel due to Brexit are now cleared, so as long as there are no future border restrictions due to Covid, travelling to France will be back to normal.
 See our Brexit article for the additional requirements that are in place for travelling to EU countries.